 \section{Introduction}

-Reliable estimation of predictive performance is a central component of machine learning workflows.
-In many applications including environmental mapping, model selection and assessment rely on cross-validation (CV) when independent test data are unavailable \cite{pohjankukka2017,roberts2017,schratz2019,ploton.et.al.2020}.
-Standard CV implicitly assumes that validation observations are representative of the prediction tasks encountered during deployment.
-Under this assumption, CV provides an approximately unbiased estimate of predictive risk \cite{hastie2009elements}.
+Reliable estimation of predictive performance is central to machine learning workflows.
+In many applications, including environmental mapping, model selection and assessment rely on cross-validation (CV) when independent test data are unavailable \citep{pohjankukka2017,roberts2017,schratz2019,ploton.et.al.2020}.
+Standard CV implicitly assumes that validation observations are representative of prediction tasks encountered during deployment.
+Under this assumption, CV provides an approximately unbiased estimator of predictive risk \citep{hastie2009elements,arlot2010survey}.

-In practice, this assumption is frequently violated because the distribution of prediction tasks differs from that induced by the sampling design.
-Such situations are commonly described as \emph{dataset shift} or \emph{covariate shift} in the machine learning literature \cite{quinonero2009dataset,sugiyama2007covariate}.
-When deployment and validation distributions differ, CV may estimate predictive performance under conditions that do not reflect actual deployment tasks.
-Spatial prediction provides a particularly transparent example: environmental monitoring networks are often preferentially located due to logistical constraints or targeted sampling, whereas predictions are typically required across an entire geographic domain.
-Consequently, CV evaluates tasks defined by the monitoring network rather than those corresponding to the full prediction domain.
+In practice, this assumption is often violated because the distribution of prediction tasks differs from that induced by the sampling design.
+Such situations are commonly described as \emph{dataset shift} or \emph{covariate shift} \citep{quinonero2009dataset,sugiyama2007covariate}.
+When deployment and validation distributions differ, CV may estimate performance under conditions that do not reflect deployment tasks.
+Spatial prediction provides a particularly clear example: environmental monitoring networks are often preferentially located, whereas predictions are required across an entire geographic domain.
+Consequently, CV evaluates tasks defined by the monitoring network rather than those across the full prediction domain \citep{Wadoux2021}.

 Beyond covariate shift, spatial prediction also highlights \emph{task-difficulty shift}.
-Prediction distance is a key driver of prediction skill under spatial dependence \cite{brenning.2023.ijgis}, and differences in prediction-distance distributions between validation and deployment settings can strongly affect performance estimates, especially under clustered sampling \cite{debruin2022,mila.et.al.2023}.
-In this context, it is important to understand that CV can be viewed as a two-step process: (i) a \emph{task generator} that samples validation tasks, and (ii) a \emph{risk estimator} that aggregates their losses.
-In the presence of dataset shift, bias may arise from either component, a distinction formalized in Sect.~\ref{sec:deploymentrisk}.
+Prediction distance is a key driver of prediction skill under spatial dependence \citep{brenning.2023.ijgis}, and differences in prediction-distance distributions between validation and deployment can strongly affect performance estimates, especially under clustered sampling \citep{debruin2022,mila.et.al.2023}.
+In this context, CV can be viewed as a two-step process: (i) a \emph{task generator} that samples validation tasks, and (ii) a \emph{risk estimator} that aggregates their losses.
+Under dataset shift, bias may arise from either component, a distinction formalized in Sect.~\ref{sec:deploymentrisk}.